Table of Contents

 I usually use one of the following ways to prepare the spices before grinding them to a powder.

-– If using ground spices, cloves, cardamom, cinnamon, and peppercorn, use a hot sauté pan and quickly toss them for about 30 seconds to a minute, no need for oil.
-Keep it in an air-tight container.
+Using ground spices, cloves, cardamom, cinnamon, and peppercorn, heat a sauté pan and quickly toss them for about 30 seconds to a minute; oil is unnecessary.
+Please keep it in an airtight container. - Baking

-– If using whole spices, you can bake them in the oven.
-Preheat the oven to 350 F, place them on a tray, and bake for about 5 min, if they turn black shorten the baking time.
-Keep it in an air-tight container.
+If using whole spices, you can bake them in the oven.
+Preheat the oven to 350 F, place them on a tray, and bake for about 5 minutes; if they turn black, shorten the baking time.
+Please keep them in an airtight container.

-Note: I prefer using the Roasting/Baking process prior to grinding as that brings out the aromatics, especially from the whole spices.
+Note: I prefer using the Roasting/Baking process before grinding as that brings out the aromatics, especially from the whole spices.

-I add fresh Ginger and Nutmeg, if the recipe calls for it, in the later steps.
+If the recipe calls for it, I add fresh Ginger and Nutmeg in the later steps. - Freezing

 – Freeze the spices for about 2 hours and then blend them into a fine powder, using a spice/coffee grinder or pestle and mortar.